particle1331/ok-transformer/docs/intro.md

 <script async defer src="https://buttons.github.io/buttons.js"></script>

 This is a collection of notebooks on machine learning theory and engineering.
-Each notebook should run end-to-end after installing the `inefficient_networks` utilities library (see below).
+Each notebook should run end-to-end after installing the `inefficient_networks` utilities library.
 Datasets come from [Kaggle](https://www.kaggle.com/) or as part of some open-source library such as [`torchvision`](https://pytorch.org/vision/stable/index.html) and [`tensorflow_datasets`](https://www.tensorflow.org/datasets).